 - Place a brick or other large, solid object in the flush tank of the toilet to reduce the water used to flush.

 Each year, several children die from hyperthermia.
-According to the Department of Geosciences at San Francisco State University, 33 children in the U.S. died of hyperthermia in 2011, after being left in parked vehicles, up from the reported 34 children who died in 2012.
-As of the end of May 2012, a total of 530 children have died from hyperthermia from being left in parked cars since 1998.
+According to the Department of Geosciences at San Francisco State University, 43 children in the U.S. died of hyperthermia in 2013, after being left in parked vehicles, up from the reported 34 children who died in 2012.
+As of the January 2014, a total of 605 children have died from hyperthermia from being left in parked cars since 1998.
 These incidents can occur on days with relatively mild (i.e., about 70 degrees Fahrenheit) outdoor temperatures; vehicles can reach life-threatening temperatures very rapidly.